marlene32100/nordicGlamping/README.md

 From the point of view of the user, he/she is expecting to have a clear, consistent and professional graphic that allows to have in a glance informations about who is this travel agency, why is it reliable, where are the best locations and what do they offer.
 The user, considering the target that the website aims to, is not interested in saving money, but in having a great experience.

-To make the travel agency trustworthy, I will place logos of partners or testimonials in a “recommended by” section.
+To make the travel agency trustworthy, I will place logos of partners or testimonials in a “about us” section.

 Google Maps API will help me placing a map with markers and info windows.
 Info windows will have a picture of the location, the name, and a link to another page where all the detailed informations are written.